nodejs/node/doc/api/url.md

 property will be [percent-encoded][].
 The selection of which characters to percent-encode may vary somewhat from what the [`url.parse()`][] and [`url.format()`][] methods would produce.

+Note that `search` will be null for newly parsed URLs without a querystring if the `url.parse` method is used for parsing, but will be the empty string if parsed using the `URL` constructor.

 #### `url.searchParams`